terryjreynolds/blog/content/blog/2018-August-Add-target-and-rel-attributes-to-external-links-in-gatsby-blog/index.md

 Read on, or [Skip to Instructions](#instructions)

-Since the blog posts are markdown documents, we somehow have to set this html attribute `target="_blank"` on our anchor tags, and for [security reasons that you can read about](https://www.jitbit.com/alexblog/256-targetblank---the-most-underestimated-vulnerability-ever/), we should also set the rel attribute to `rel="noopener noreferrer"`.
+Since the blog posts are markdown documents, we somehow have to set this html attribute `target="_blank"` on our anchor tags, and for [security reasons that you can read about](https://www.jitbit.com/alexblog/256-targetblank---the-most-underestimated-vulnerability-ever/), we should also set the rel attribute to `rel="noopener noreferrer nofollow"`.

 Let me just say this straight up: